 - Things you must do with your kids.

-Lastly, I have a bonus tip for your at the end of my post.
+Lastly, I have a bonus tip for you at the end of my post.
 An insider location not many people know about.
-I discovered it just a few days before we left Berlin.
+I discovered it just a few days before we left Berlin on our last trip.

 What I Love About Berlin